hugo-HDSF/M1PEX_FINAL_TEST_nest/README.md

 ### 🗺️ Swagger

-> Le swagger est accessible à l'adresse suivante - [http://localhost:3000/api](http://localhost:3000/api)
+> The Swagger is available at the following address: [http://localhost:3000/api](http://localhost:3000/api)